What is a Gastric Balloon?

 - Hospital/Facility fees

-- Post Operative Medication/Vitamins
+- Post Operative Support offered and Medications/Vitamins

 It is important to not to take shortcuts with surgery, these are life changing operations that if not done correctly or properly by a competent and experienced surgeon could lead to some serious medical issues later down the track.
 It is not advised to travel to third world countries in order to find the cheapest deal possible as often you are left with a second rate surgery in a second rate theatre with no post-operative support later on.
 While saying that it is important to be able to tell the difference between a highly experienced surgeon who charges a bit more and a second rate surgeon who charges the same price.